cosmos/cosmos-sdk/x/distribution/README.md

 ### FeePool

+All globally tracked parameters for distribution are stored within `FeePool`.
+Rewards are collected and added to the reward pool and distributed to validators/delegators from here.

-The `FeePool` is used to store decimal rewards to allow for fractions of coins to be received from operations like inflation.
+Note that the reward pool holds decimal coins (`DecCoins`) to allow for fractions of coins to be received from operations like inflation.

-Once those rewards are big enough, they are sent as `sdk.Coins` to the community pool.
+When coins are distributed from the pool they are truncated back to `sdk.Coins` which are non-decimal.

 * FeePool: `0x00 -> ProtocolBuffer(FeePool)`